Scuba Diving Great Barrier Reef Cairns

 “I can mention many moments that were unforgettable and revelatory.
 But the most single revelatory 3 minutes was the first time I put on scuba gear and dived on a coral reef.
 It’s just the unbelievable fact that you can move in 3 dimensions” – David Attenborough.

 When you think of scuba diving, do you think of Australia’s Great Barrier Reef?
 This iconic destination is the place that has sparked thousands of peoples’ passion for scuba diving.
-This is where it starts.
-This is where it begins.
+It starts here!
+Your passion begins here!
 Are you ready to give it a try?

-The Great Barrier Reef is the largest living thing on earth.
-It is made up of around 2,900 different individual reef formations.
+The Great Barrier Reef is THE biggest living thing on earth with around 2,900 different individual reef formations.
 It is a living breathing wonder that is visible from space.

 Scuba diving beneath the crystal waters gives you a glimpse into this flourishing underwater world of wonder!